Debate begins on bill that would expand access to abortions in Maine

-AUGUSTA, Maine -- Lawmakers launched into an emotional debate over expanding access to abortions in Maine, delivering impassioned appeals Thursday even as passage was a foregone conclusion in the Democratic-controlled Legislature.
+AUGUSTA, Maine -- Lawmakers launched into an emotional debate over expanding access to abortions in Maine, delivering impassioned appeals Thursday as the vote margin appeared to tighten on a proposal that was once seen a foregone conclusion in the Democratic-controlled Legislature.

+Debate abruptly halted after little more than an hour amid questions of the vote count and a late amendment.
+At least one of the bill's co-sponsors signaled a change of heart.

+Rep. Walter Wiseman, D-Harrison, said the current state law banning abortions after a fetus becomes viable outside the womb, at roughly 24 weeks, unless a mother’s life is at risk, is “doing its job.”

-The bill introduced by Democratic Gov. Janet Mills and sponsored by House Speaker Rachel Talbot Ross and Senate President Troy Jackson would give the state one of the least restrictive abortion laws in the country.
+The bill by Democratic Gov. Janet Mills, and sponsored by House Speaker Rachel Talbot Ross and Senate President Troy Jackson, would give the state one of the least restrictive abortion laws in the country.

 Assistant House Republican leader Amy Arata, of New Gloucester, urged her Democratic colleagues to break ranks, calling it an “extreme” proposal that was unnecessary and “not a compassionate bill.”

-Rep. Colleen Madigan, D-Waterville, was one of the lawmakers to put the bill in personal terms, noting that her mother didn’t have a choice when she gave birth to a baby with a fatal anomaly and watched her newborn son die over the course of a day.
+Rep. Colleen Madigan, D-Waterville, who supports the bill, was one of the lawmakers to put the bill in personal terms, noting that her mother didn’t have a choice when she gave birth to a baby with a fatal anomaly and watched her newborn son die over the course of a day.

 She said lawmakers have no business stepping into such tragedies.
 “If you’ve never had to be in those circumstances, be grateful,” Madigan said.